Overview

 -

-- the user fills the login form and submits it successfully
+- the user fills the standard login form or logs in through an identity provider (hard-login)

 })